mah0x211/lua-configh/README.md

 ## configh:add_cppflag( flag )

-add a cppflag to be used when compiling test code.
+Adds a cppflag to be used when compiling test code.

 **Parameters**